 Made from green mangoes plucked from a tree in our garden (and now of course from the supermarket), dark jaggery, chillies and turmeric powder, the raw mango pachadi or stew was flavoured by fresh neem flowers, fried to a crisp in homemade ghee.

-The different tastes forming this sweet sour hot and astringent dish are believed by Tamilians to represent the different facets of life and living and therefore are part of the meal on this auspicious start of the year.
-Pungent heat from the chilli, sourness from the mango, sweetness from the jaggery, salt, bitterness of the neem flowers and the earthy slightly astringent taste of the fresh turmeric - this is indeed a flavourful dish.
+The different tastes forming this sweet - sour - hot - bitter- astringent dish are believed by Tamilians to represent the different facets of life and living and therefore are part of the meal on this auspicious start of the year.
+Pungent heat from the chili, sourness from the mango, sweetness from the jaggery, savoury salt, bitterness of the neem flowers and the earthy slightly astringent taste of the fresh turmeric - this is indeed a flavourful dish.

 All the ingredients are seasonal and at other times of the year dry neem flowers are substituted for the fresh ones.
+For Ugadi and the Tamil New Year's Day however, fresh flowers are used.
 Most of the ingredients were easy to put together as raw mangoes were plentifully available in the market and I had dark jaggery which would lend a rich colour and flavour to the pachadi.
 Fresh zero pesticide turmeric powder from First Ago Farms were on hand.
 The neem flowers though, led me quite a dance.
 In Chennai these flowers of the neem tree are easily available, either from a tree in a neighbours garden or in the vegetable market.

 Panakam - the Jaggery Summer Cooler

 Raw Mango Pachadi with Neem Flowers - for Tamil New Year

 - ½ teaspoon salt or to taste

 - 1 ½ cups jaggery